HPAI-BSC/prompt_engine/README.md

 ## About

-This repository serves as a comprehensive platform for evaluating large language models (LLMs) utilizing diverse prompt engineering techniques aimed at enhancing performance on medical benchmarks.
-Our goal is to explore how prompt engineering impact LLMs' accuracy, reliability, and overall usefulness in addressing complex medical scenarios.
-This repo was first created to support the [Aloe](https://huggingface.co/HPAI-BSC/Llama3-Aloe-8B-Alpha) model.
+This repository provides a comprehensive framework for evaluating large language models (LLMs) using various prompt engineering techniques to improve performance on medical benchmarks.
+Our main goal is to explore how prompt engineering affects the accuracy, reliability, and overall usefulness of LLMs in addressing complex medical scenarios.
+This repository was initially created to support the [Aloe](https://huggingface.co/HPAI-BSC/Llama3-Aloe-8B-Alpha) model.

-Central to our investigation were efforts to exploit the inherent reasoning capabilities of LLMs by employing sophisticated prompt engineering approaches towards medical applications.
-Among the techniques adopted include:
+Our research focuses on leveraging the reasoning capabilities of LLMs through advanced prompt engineering techniques for medical applications.
+Specifically, this repository enables the evaluation of models on multiple-choice question-answering (MCQA) benchmarks using:
-- **Self-Consistency Chain-of-Thought (SC-CoT)**: An iterative process wherein the LLM generates plausible explanations supporting each proposed solution before settling on a final answer.
-By encouraging systematic thinking, SC-CoT helps enhance both the confidence and veracity of generated responses.

-- [**Medprompt**](https://github.com/microsoft/promptbase): A technique proposed by Microsoft, extending the traditional SC-COT.
-Medprompt introduces additional features specifically targeted at refining LLM behavior in medical settings.
-One key enhancement involves randomly shuffling provided choices before soliciting the LLM's response, thereby discouraging biases arising from predictable option orderings.
-Furthermore, integrating relevant case studies or "K nearest neighbor" (Knn) few-shot examples directly into prompts allows LLMs to learn from analogous situations and draw parallels between them, ultimately fostering better-rounded judgments.
-- **OpenMedprompt**: We aim to go beyond traditional Multiple-Choice Question-Answer approaches by introducing a novel strategy that enhances the generation of more accurate and reliable open-ended responses.
-To achieve this, we propose two innovative methods focused on consensus-building and answer refinement:
-    - **OM-ER (OpenMedprompt with Ensemble Refining)**: Leverages the diversity of multiple generated answers to produce a refined and more accurate final response.
-It involves generating 𝑁 initial answers with randomized temperature and top_p parameters, incorporating 𝐾 relevant examples from the database into the prompt.
-Then, the LLM synthesizes these 𝑁 answers into a single, refined response.
-    - **OM-SR (OpenMedprompt with Self-reflection)**: This strategy employs a feedback loop to improve the generated answer.
-It begins by generating an initial answer using the 𝐾 most similar examples from the database.
-Then, it performs 𝑁 iterations of self-reflection, where the model generates feedback on its previous response and produces an improved answer based on this feedback.
-We integrate attribute scores from ArmoRM-Llama3-8B, a reward model along with the critique model’s reflection as an external feedback to guide answer generation.
+- **Self-Consistency Chain-of-Thought (SC-CoT)**
+- **Medprompt**: A technique proposed by Microsoft, adapted for open-source models.
+Our version maintains all original functionalities while adding extra customizations:
+  - Support for custom embedding models
+  - Compatibility with pre-created custom databases
+  - Option to include a reranker model

+Additionally, the repository supports Open-Ended QA datasets, allowing answer generation and evaluation using an automated LLM-as-a-judge approach.
+We have also included the novel **OpenMedQA** dataset.

 ## Implementation